 Additionally, survey respondents answered questions relating to household income.
 All survey respondents that identified their household incomes as \$25,000 or less determined the low-income passengers (population).
 Low-income households earning \$25,000 or less, is 54 percent (54.1%) of the median household income (in 2014 dollars), 2010-2014 ACS 5-year estimates data, of \$45,233 per the U.S. Census Quick Facts for Pima County, Arizona (8/16/2016).
-Sun Tran Special Services Office qualifies economy fare low-income users based on information from the Arizona Department of Economic

-Security, Social Security, or the U.S. Department of Labor Lower Living Standard Income Level (LLLSIL) table.
+Sun Tran Special Services Office qualifies economy fare low-income users based on information from the Arizona Department of Economic Security, Social Security, or the U.S. Department of Labor Lower Living Standard Income Level (LLLSIL) table.
 A family of two, yearly lower income standard level, is allowed a maximum household income of \$24,219.
 Economy fare low-income qualified users may have a household income greater than this threshold based on household size.

-The percentage of respondents that identified themselves as minority was 55.46 percent (55.46%) and the number of respondents who identified their households as meeting the low-income thresholds were 61.3 percent (61.3%) for the overall Sun Tran system.
-Separating the Express Route system from the local/core routes, 23.96 percent (23.96%) of respondents identified themselves as minority and seven percent (7.11%) of respondents identified their households as meeting the low-income threshold.
+The percentage of survey respondents for the three transit systems combined that identified themselves as minority was 52.4 percent (52.4%) and the number of respondents who identified their households as meeting the low-income thresholds were 35 percent (35.0%) for the overall transit systems.